zemin-xu/zemin-xu.github.io/_posts/2020-11-08-marker-based-augmented-reality.md

 &nbsp;

 I have tested gaussian blurring as preprocessing but it will not help the detecting and matching.
-So I commented it.
+In most cases, it will erase the details and make the keypoints much less than original image.
+So I do not use it for final solution.

 ### limitations

 The first limitation is that, when there is no correct target in scene, the solution will still try matching.
 The second limitation is that, the computation time will vary according to sample image.
 However, this can be improved by increasing the threshold to make detected keypoints less.

 ## Conclusion